-To many Australians, George Alfred Lloyd, known throughout Australia as Peter Lloyd, is the “Father” of sport aviation in Australia and internationally.
+To many Australians, Lloyd, known throughout Australia as Peter, is considered the ‘Father’ of sport aviation in Australia and around the world.

 In 1951, Lloyd was elected honorary treasurer of the Royal Aero Club of New South Wales, one of the oldest aero clubs in Australia, and in 1957 became its president, a position he held until 1967.
 He was again the president from 1972 to 1974.
 He built the club up from a depressed condition, flying only two aircraft, to the largest training school in the Commonwealth.